-There are multiple benefits to PdM, the most obvious of which is that it predicts potential failures before they happen.
-By doing so, PdM extends the lifespan of assets, extracting maximum value from machinery and equipment.
+There are multiple benefits to predictive maintenance, the most obvious of which is that it predicts potential failures before they happen.
+By doing so, it extends the lifespan of assets, extracting maximum value from machinery and equipment.
 The result is a reduction in the overall risk profile of a facility, including safety risk factors and, ultimately, an improvement to a facility’s financial bottom line.
-And yet so many companies continue not to have PdM in place.
+And yet so many companies continue not to have this in place.
 It’s been found that fewer than 24% of oil and gas operators have a maintenance approach based on predictive data and analytics, according to GE statistics.

 The Importance of Data

-High quality data is an essential requirement for the effective implementation of PdM.
-In this regard PdM faces challenges when it is implemented solely based on IIoT and manual inspections.
+High quality data is an essential requirement for the effective implementation of predictive maintenance.
+In this regard it faces challenges when it is implemented solely based on IIoT and manual inspections.
 An over-reliance on data collection through IIoT, may sideline or reduce physical inspections, which is invaluable for the collection of data in locations that are out of the coverage area of stationary sensors.
-Even when frequent manual inspection rounds are conducted to complement the IIoT infrastructure, data inconsistencies due to human-error are inevitable.
+Even when frequent manual industrial inspection rounds are conducted to complement the IIoT infrastructure, data inconsistencies due to human-error are inevitable.

 Predictive maintenance with autonomous mobile robots

-To overcome these challenges, high-risk facilities are turning to autonomous mobile robots for reliable inspections, and as active allies for facility management.
-Autonomous robotic inspection enables an ongoing physical inspection schedule, even in hazardous locations or difficult-to-reach areas, while at the same time freeing up maintenance personnel to do other, less tedious and dangerous work.
+To overcome these challenges, high-risk facilities are turning to autonomous mobile robots and drones for reliable inspections, and as active allies for facility management.
+Autonomous robotic inspection enables an ongoing physical inspection schedule, even in hazardous locations or difficult-to-reach areas, while at the same time freeing up maintenance personnel to perform specialized work which is less tedious and not dangerous.

-Therefore, the pay-off is that a single robot can reliably and repeatedly collect multiple types of data from assets in different locations in the facility and deliver actionable information to the fingertips of operators.
+Therefore, the pay-off is that a single robot or drone can reliably and repeatedly collect multiple types of data from assets in different locations in the facility and deliver actionable information to the fingertips of operators.
 The data can be processed in real-time or integrated directly with an enterprise asset management (EAM) system, which incorporates a computerised maintenance management system (CMMS) for all maintenance scheduling and execution.
-The result is an intelligent, intuitive and streamlined PdM regime.
+The result is an intelligent, intuitive and streamlined predictive maintenance regime.